Should I Stay or Should I Go: Stellar Wind Retention and Expulsion in Massive Star Clusters

-This value is lower than the $\approx$10\% estimated by previous studies \citep{conroy2011b,dercole2008}, owing to the fact that we used the time averaged values of the wind velocity which results in about five times larger kinetic energy injection rates than using the instantaneous values.
+The extension of the star formation region in Figure \ref{fig:fig4} depends dramatically on the velocity dispersion of the cluster.
+While our optimal single star formation episode takes place between cluster ages of $1-10$~Gyrs, significant levels of star formation can occur at earlier times for higher velocity dispersions - clusters with younger ages, $\approx 200-400$~Myrs, can retain approximately 3\% of the original cluster mass provided $\sigma_v \gtrsim 30 \, {\rm km/s}$.

+For consistency with other works we have repeated our analysis shown in right panel of Figure \ref{fig:fig4} including the effects of the cluster velocity dispersion term which is often added to the energy relation derived in equation \ref{eq:energy}.
+For brevity, the contour map is not included here but we note that we find that in compact clusters this extra energy injection term slightly delays star formation until enough mass has been accumulated in the central regions to cool efficiently and subsequently trigger star formation.
+However, for less compact clusters ($\sigma_v \lesssim 35 \, {\rm km/s}$) this additional heating is not important.